iqbal-lab-org/gramtools/README.md

 # gramtools

+Mapping and variant calling with a reference graph of genetic variation, based on a vBWT.
-Using a compressed suffix array to encode both coordinates and known genetic variation: mapping and variant calling with a graph
+A vBWT is a compressed suffix array used to encode both coordinates and known genetic variatio